Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 The *Balance carried forward: Step 1* window allows to select balances to be carried forward to the next fiscal year.

 - *Carry forward from FY*
-Click the drop-down list to select the year containing the balances to be carried forward.
+Click the drop-down list to select the year containing the balance(s) to be carried forward.

 - *Range from - to*
-Click the drop-down list to select the account(s) containing the balances to be carried forward.
-The following accounts can be selected:
+Click the drop-down list to select the account(s) containing the balance(s) to be carried forward.
+The following options are available:

  - **01: Financial accounts**
  - **02: Impersonal accounts**